jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 The wiring is nasty unfortunately since the wires I'm using are thick and not grouped together like those ribbon cables that are joined

+Okay I'll work on soldering the buttons to the board, it's not a huge deal but would be nice to verify those are functioning/bind them in a python loop

+2:24 AM

+oof...
+I just had a thought, if I'm not using a video stream/buffer directly to OLED then this thing will be even worse/slower than these 3 sample images because the images have to be generated before displaying so it'll be even slower, damn.

+---

 12/09/2023